MaximeVernusset/vernusset.ovh/README.md

 # vernusset.ovh

 Personnal website, for convenient use, home automation, and future needs.
-Based on SB Admin 2 (Boostrap template), it relies on a MVC architecture mixed with homemade frontend app, with the use of APIs.
+Based on [SB Admin 2](https://github.com/StartBootstrap/startbootstrap-sb-admin-2) Boostrap template, it relies on a MVC architecture mixed with homemade frontend app, with the use of APIs.

 ## Used technologies